rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 * [Named Node](http://rdf.js.org/data-model-spec/#namednode-interface): Represents a thing by IRI, such as `https://www.rubensworks.net/#me`.
 * [Blank Node](http://rdf.js.org/data-model-spec/#blanknode-interface): Represents a thing without an explicit name.
 * [Literal](http://rdf.js.org/data-model-spec/#literal-interface): Represents a raw value of a certain datatype, such as `"Ruben"` or `1992`.
-* [Variable](http://rdf.js.org/data-model-spec/#variable-interface): Represents a variable, which can be used for matching values with in queries.
+* [Variable](http://rdf.js.org/data-model-spec/#variable-interface): Represents a variable, which can be used for matching values within queries.
 * [Default Graph](http://rdf.js.org/data-model-spec/#defaultgraph-interface): Represents the default graph in RDF.
 Other graphs can be represented with named or blank nodes.

 [RDF quads](http://rdf.js.org/data-model-spec/#quad-interface) are defined as an object with RDF terms for **subject**, **predicate**, **object** and **graph**.
-An RDF triple is a simpler form of a quad, where the graph is set to the default graph.
+An RDF triple is an alias of a quad, where the graph is set to the default graph.
 For the remainder of this document, I will just refer to RDF quads.